ArnavS59/se-04-team-09/README.md

 	2.1 Landing Page

-		There will be 4 buttons which lead to 4 paths from here.
 		You can choose to signin or signup either as a student or a professor.

 	2.2 Signin Page